 Her analysis isn’t something I understand particularly well, but whatever …

 There’s likely little disagreement over one other attribute of the Quartet that should be mentioned — and that is its virtuosity.
 More than one musician I know has told me how challenging the piece is to play well — not that this characteristic is anything particularly out of the ordinary for a Florent Schmitt score!

 As alluded to above, for years the only commercial recording of this piece was elusive, but recently it has been uploaded to YouTube and can be heard here.
 I think you will find the music to be quite inventive.
 It’s also a score that holds up well under repeated listening.
-I’ve known this piece for a number of years now, and each time I listen to it, I’m hearing new nuances that have gone unnoticed before.
+I’ve known this piece for a number of years now, and each time I listen to it, I’m hearing new nuances that have eluded me before.

 Interestingly, one movement of the Quartet actually was published during Schmitt’s lifetime — and it’s two arrangements of the third movement that the composer made several years after he composed the original piece.
 In 1950, Durand published Schmitt’s arrangement of the “Lent” movement for four cellos under the title Andante religioso.
 The following year, the Andante religioso was brought out by Durand in a subsequent arrangement by Schmitt for string quartet (or string ensemble).

 This latter arrangement was commercially recorded back in the late 1980s by the strings of the Rhenish State Philharmonic Orchestra under the direction of James Lockhart.
 Originally released on the Cybelia label and out of print for years, recently the rights to the recording were acquired by French actor and narrator Vincent Figuri, who has generously made the music available again for everyone to enjoy.

 You can hear the RSPO recording of the Andante Religioso in this YouTube upload, which provides ample proof that this exceptional string ensemble miniature deserves much wider exposure.